jonathan-scholbach/jargon/README.md

 ## Courses

-For creating a course, simply put the lesson's csv files into one directory.
-The name of the directory will be the name of the course.
+For creating a course, simply put the csv files of the lessons into one directory.
 The lessons will be named and sorted by their filename.
-For sorting, you can add a prefix to the name, separated by a double underscore (`"__"`).
-This prefix will be ignored for the name of the lesson.
+For sorting purposes, you can add a prefix to the name, separated by a double underscore (`"__"`) which will be ignored for the naming of the lesson.
 So, for instance, name your lessons like so:

 + `A__Nouns I.csv`
 + `B__Verbs I.csv`